Mary Nomura: Early life

 and at age 12 became the only child performer in a pre-war Japanese-American musical group for servicemen.
 She went to Venice High School.

 Manzanar

 After the signing of Executive Order 9066, the family was taken to Manzanar in 1942, when Kageyama was 16.
 There, she graduated from Manzanar High School in 1943, and worked as a receptionist and clerk.
 She continued her music under the mentorship of Manzanar's musical director Lou Frizzell, who accompanied her while she sang at camp musical performances and recorded two songs.
 She also sang at the weddings and funerals held at the camp.
-It was during this period that she became known as the "Songbird of Manzanar".
+It was during this period that she became known as the "Songbird of Manzanar."

-Later life
+Later life and death

 After the war, Kageyama married Shiro (Shi) Nomura.
 Nomura had seen her perform at a Nisei festival before the war, but they first met at the camp.
 She continued singing, primarily at concentration camp reunions.
 Later in life, she jokingly gave herself the name "the Old Crow of Manzanar".

 In 2016, actor Cody Edison produced a short documentary film about her, Songbird of Manzanar.

 Nomura's daughter Lisa, son-in-law Gerald Ishibashi, and their children are all musical performers.
 Granddaughter Brittany Ishibashi is a television and film actress, and another granddaughter, Brooke Ishibashi, has performed professionally as an actor and singer in a lead role in the play Cambodian Rock Band.

+Nomura died at her home in Huntington Beach, California, on April 6, 2026, at the age of 100.